 Notaries Public (a.k.a. people who can notarize documents) are certified witnesses to the signing of documents.
 Notaries must be objective and independent when evaluating a document and signer.
 Notaries have to be impartial, meaning they can’t refuse to help you because of your race, nationality, religion, politics, or sexual orientation.

 A notary verifies that an official document has been correctly signed.
-The seal of a notary makes your documents more credible, which can be particularly helpful in legal disputes
+The seal of a notary makes your documents more credible, and is required for certain documents.

 If you need to get something notarized, just follow these easy steps.